horshack-dpreview/OctaveRawTools/readme.md

 7. The script returns to step 5 until all files are processed.

 ### Additional Options
-**createMedianStackedDngs** has the following optional parameters that let you customize its behavior.
+**createStackedDngs** has the following optional parameters that let you customize its behavior.
 Each option is specified with a parameter name/value pair, separated by commas.

 `'stackmethod', 'median | mean'` - Algorithm to use for stacking the images.
 The default is median.